-7.2.11 Soil and Water Resources Pollution
+7.3.5 Soil and Water Resources Pollution

-The proposed exploration activities are associated with a variety of potential pollution sources (i.e., lubricants, fuel, and wastewater) that may contaminate/pollute soils, and eventually, surface and groundwater.
-The anticipated potential source of pollution to water resources from the project activities would be hydrocarbons (oil) from project vehicles, machinery, and equipment as well as potential wastewater/effluent from exploration related activities.
+The proposed exploration activities are associated with a variety of potential pollution sources (i.e., lubricants, fuel, and wastewater) that may contaminate/pollute soils and eventually surface and groundwater.
+The anticipated potential sources of pollution to water resources from the project activities include hydrocarbons (oil) from project vehicles, machinery, and equipment, as well as potential wastewater/effluent from exploration-related activities.

 The spills (depending on volumes spilled on the soils) from machinery, vehicles and equipment could infiltrate into the ground and pollute the fractured or faulted aquifers on site, and with time reach further groundwater systems in the area.
 However, it should be noted that the scale and extent/footprint of the activities where potential sources of pollution will be handled is relatively small.
-Therefore, the impact will be moderately low.
+Therefore, the impact will be moderate.

-Pre-implementation of any mitigation measures, the impact significance is medium and upon implementation, the significance will be reduced to low significant rating.
-The impact is assessed in Table 14 below.
+Pre-implementation of any mitigation measures, the impact significance is moderate and upon implementation, the significance will be reduced to rather low.
+The impact is assessed in Table 15 below.

-Table 14: Assessment of impacts of exploration on soils and water (pollution)
+Table 15: Assessment of impacts of exploration on soils and water (pollution)